 Mohamed Ouamer

-Mohamed Ouamer is a computer science teacher and a self-published author.
+Mohamed Ouamer is a tenured professor (professeur agrégé) in computer science and a self-published author.
 He taught networking technologies and programming for more than fifteen years.
 While he loves to share knowledge and write, Mohamed's best passions include spending time with his family, visiting his parents, and learning new things.